Last updated on .

 A boy selling watermelon in Belgradkapı

-The neighborhood is located in both the Zeytinburnu and Fatih districts, north of Yedikule and south of Silivrikapı and Sümbül Efendi.
-There’s very little reason to visit other than the Belgradkapı Visitor Center on the Theodosian Walls.
+Belgradkapı spans both the Zeytinburnu and Fatih districts, lying north of Yedikule and south of Silivrikapı and Sümbül Efendi.
+Aside from the Belgradkapı Visitor Center on the Theodosian Walls, there’s not much to draw visitors here.

 Panagia of Belgrade Greek Orthodox Church

-First, on the inside of the gate is the Panagia of Belgrade Greek Orthodox Church (Παναγία Βελιγραδίου / Belgradkapı Panayia Rum Ortodoks Kilisesi).
-It was originally built by resettled Serbs in 1523 and dedicated to St. Paraskevi, whose relics were once kept there.
-They were moved to the Pammakaristos Church in 1539.
+Inside the gate is the Panagia of Belgrade Greek Orthodox Church (Παναγία Βελιγραδίου / Belgradkapı Panayia Rum Ortodoks Kilisesi).
+The original church was built in 1523 by resettled Serbs and dedicated to St. Paraskevi, whose relics were housed there until they were moved to the Pammakaristos Church in 1539.

 Panagia of Belgrade Church